Want to speak to someone? Call us on 1800 88 21 21

 Your role may also include being a mentor and educator of trainee nurses and new staff members, providing guidance when needed.

-As a clinical research nurse you will undertake research on your own or be part of a team carrying out research on behalf of a hospital.
-In this role you will need to keep up with to date with current and emerging trends in the health care field so the hospital you work for is providing best practice care to its patients.
+As a clinical research nurse you will undertake and lead applied clinical research.
+In this role you will need to keep up with to date with current and emerging trends in the health care field so the healthcare environment you work for is providing best practice care to its patients.

 Clinical Nurse Consultant

 As a clinical nurse consultant you are responsible for connecting patients to the healthcare unit.
-Working as part of a team of healthcare professionals, you will provide specific education and support a patient’s family, coordinate care plans for rehabilitation and support nursing staff in the development of specific nursing care programs.
+Working as part of a team of healthcare professionals, you will manage your own caseload, consult and educate patients/consumers and other health professionals on health care practice and advanced practice.

 Clinical Nurse Educator

 As a nurse educator you will ultimately be responsible for teaching and learning in a clinical setting.
-This may include the design, implementation and assessment of teaching and learning or coordinating clinical learning activities and assessment of clinical competencies.
-Nurse education and professional development will also be an element of the role.
+This may include the design, research, implementation and evaluation of nurse education, clinical competencies and inter-professional development.

 For more detailed information on eligibility, courses and requirements of the Master of Nursing (Advanced Practice) visit the ‘Details’ tab.